EliAndrewC/l7r/setting/l7r.md

 ### Ikoma no Wakashi Sasha

-Sasha is the now-retired chancellor of the Reiko lineage of the Wakashi House, the domain which borders the Natsune domain (across the Drowned Merchant River) of the Shinjo domain of the Unicorn clan.
+Sasha is the now-retired chancellor of the Reiko lineage of the Wakashi House, the domain which borders the Natsune domain (across the Drowned Merchant River) of the Shinjo domain of the Unicorn Clan.
 Sasha declares himself to be "the man who started the Lion / Unicorn war", and this is no mere brag - he led the envoy in which Ikoma Yuan (see Ikoma Haruto above) slew the Atsue chancellor as part of his blood feud, an action which heightened tensions between the Lion and Unicorn clans, which ultimately culminated in war.

 The war went well at the beginning, with the Lion winning several early victories and laying siege to Kyuden Shinjo.
 It was only when the Moto appeared, with greater strength than anyone imagined they possessed, that their victory turned to ashes, and they lost over eight thousand bushi in a single day.